Whiteout Information:

 -Card is a big mystery.
 Many theories.
 Few facts.
 My thoughts:

-(4 graded/authenticated cards shown:)
+(4 graded/authenticated cards shown:) More information below.

 -Some say they are all fake, others swear they pulled them from packs.
 PSA/BGS/SGC authenticated copies are out there.
 Many get rejected as 'Fake'.
 Easy to create and sell on eBay.
 I'd be careful or avoid Whiteout cards graded by 'Grading' companies other than PSA/BGS/SGC.
 Beware.
 Especially when you tend to see Whiteouts listed on eBay about 10x more frequently than White Scribbles.